Tr4pSt3R/temptations/2-from-gods-point-of-view.md

 1. God will exercise various ways of testing His people as a collective.

 ## Prayer - Providence - Sun.
 22nd Jan.
 2017
-1. Patience under affliction
+1. Holy Father, give us patience under affliction.
 2. Jehovah Jireh, You are the source of all our provision.

-Notable Themes:
+## Notable Themes:
   - Children of Israel

-NOTES:
-  - we know God through His dealings with us and our dealings with Him
-  - our hearts are liable a d
+  - Providential Care
+  - Providential Foresight